 I found a very colorful family history.
 After King William "The Lion" my family line continues though his daughter Margaret DeScotland who is married off to an English Baron Eustace de Vesci, settling in Northumberland (a part of Scotland at the time).
 Two other daughters of King William were also married off to English barons, so it appears also with my great grandmother, these marriages were possible attempts to make peace in this contested borderland area between Scotland and England.
 Eustace de Vesci was Lord of Alnwick at Alnwink Castle.
 He was one of the 25 Barons who signed the Magna Carta.
 He was in the Holy Land Crusades with King Richard the Lionheart (of England).
 In 1291, a cousin and a grandson of Eustace and Margaret was a competitor for the Crown of Scotland along with another famous Scotsman, Robert the Bruce.
 From there my family marries into the Forester Clan of Northumberland, Governors of Bamburgh Castle from 1200 to 1700.
 Another direct descendant of note includes Sir Thomas Widdrington (MP in House of Commons and Speaker in 1656).

 Around 1680 my Scots-English family leaves for America via Maryland and Virginia, then in 1700 they settle in North Carolina before the greater Scottish migration of the 1700s started.
 There were 3 groups of Scots who migrated to America in the 1700s: Lowlanders, Highlanders, and Scots-Irish/Ulster-Scots from Northern Ireland.
 While Scots may have come to America from different regions and at different times, their migration and settlements in America show similar patterns.
-This flood of all varieties of Scots, eventually ended up settling most in the southern Appalachia Mountain areas of Virginia, Tennessee, the Carolinas, and Georgia.
+This flood of all varieties of Scots, eventually ended up settling most in Nova Scotia (New Scotland) of Canada and in the States in the southern Appalachia Mountain areas of Virginia, Tennessee, the Carolinas, and Georgia.
 Scottish Americans played critical roles in the Colonial governments and in the American Revolution itself, during which the British Army met its most ferocious opposition in North Carolina, home to the largest concentration of Scottish Americans.